mooreInteractive/ng-wiki/README.md

 For now a lot of the files are just bootstrapping.
 The angular code mostly resides in 'public/js/main.js'.
 We will be working toward a more industry-standard project structure.

+The application is not usable on a public server yet.
+It resides only on the fornt end with local JS dummy data.
+Once a user system is set up and the whole thing connects to a db on the back-end, it may be usable publicly.
+The goal is to keep intitialization steps in the code to a minimum.
+To Copy the files onto a server, and start the server, then navigate to the index page to begin one-time setup should be the optimal experience.

 -----

 Features: